AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 {sample}BCT\_OHLC\_Chart\_04{sample}

 <a name="min_max"/>
-### Minimum and Maximum values control
+### Minimum and Maximum values

 By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale positioning chart sample above: minimal value on the Y Axis is 500, and maximum is 535.
-You can control these values by setting maximum and minimum attributes of **yScale** method:
+You can control these values by setting **maximum()** and **minimum()** attributes of **yScale** method:

 ```
 chart.yScale().minimum('505').maximum('530')